Equivariant infinite loop space theory, the space level story: Proofs of technical results about the Segal machine

 \subsection{The proof that the wedge axiom holds}

-We must prove \myref{wedax2}, which says that the $\sW_G$-$G$-space $Y$ satisfies the wedge axiom. \begin{proof}[Proof of \myref{wedax2}] We write the proof for $Y(A) = B(A^{\bullet},\sF_G,\bP X)$, where $X$ is \gen-special.
-The proof for $Y(A) = B(A^{\bullet},\sF,X)$, where $X$ is (naively) special, is essentially the same, but simpler since it is simpler to keep track of equivariance in that case.
+In this section we prove \autoref{wedax2}, which says that the $\sW_G$-$G$-space $Y$ satisfies the wedge axiom. \begin{proof}[Proof of \autoref{wedax2}] We write the proof for $Y(A) = B(A^{\bullet},\sF_G,\bP X)$, where $X$ is \gen-special.
+The proof for $Y(A) = B(A^{\bullet},\sF,X)$, where $X$ is (classically) special, is essentially the same, but simpler since it is simpler to keep track of equivariance in that case.
 For convenience of notation, we write $a,b,c,d,e,f$ for based finite $G$-sets, that is objects of $\sF_G$.
 We write $X(a)$ for the value of $\bP X$ on $a$ and $A^a$ for the based $G$-space $\sT_G(a,A)$, with $G$ acting by conjugation.